My Students’ Projects

 Mostly Mendelssohn Anniversary

-A celebration of the composer’s output for piano and that of his contemporaries with undergraduate and graduate students at the Village Community, Common Hour, and Bach’s Lunch at Eisenhower Chapel, Penn State University, Pennsylvania, USA.
+A celebration of the composer’s piano output and that of his contemporaries, featuring undergraduate and graduate students at the Village Community, Common Hour, and Bach’s Lunch at Eisenhower Chapel, Penn State University, Pennsylvania, USA.

 The Paul Chihara Project

-A Penn State University school-wide celebration of the composer’s residency with performances by faculty and students along with lectures by the composer
+A Penn State University schoolwide celebration of the composer’s residency, featuring performances by faculty and students and lectures by the composer.